Frankentext: Stitching random text fragments into long-form narratives: Using LLMs to Assemble Frankentexts

-\paragraph{Obtaining the first draft:} At this stage, we prompt an LLM to produce a first draft in which a specified portion of the content is taken verbatim from the human-written snippets, with the remaining text consisting of connective words and transitional phrases (\autoref{prompt:generation}).
-We optionally add another editing step that aims to increase the verbatim copy rate, which can be implemented either by attribution metrics like ROUGE-L or AI-text detectors themselves (\autoref{prompt:generation_revise}).\footnote{We implement this step with Pangram prediction API.
-If the generated draft is flagged as ``highly likely AI'' or ``likely AI,'' we interpret this as a failure to adhere to the verbatim copy rule and regenerate accordingly.
-We note this step is rarely triggered by larger models (e.g. only 6 times out of 100 for Gemini).}
+\paragraph{Obtaining the first draft:} We prompt an LLM to produce an initial draft in which a specified portion $p$ of the content is taken verbatim from the human-written snippets, with the remaining text consisting of connective words and transitional phrases (\autoref{prompt:generation}).
+Note that while the exhaustive enumeration of all permutations of snippets is impossible, we encourage the model to heuristically explore this space via our prompt, which we find is only feasible for \emph{reasoning} models; those without added test-time compute either fail to understand the task or look beyond the first few snippets in the prompt.
+We also do not specify how many snippets should be used in the final story.
+Finally, we optionally add another revision step that aims to increase the verbatim copy rate, which can be implemented either by attribution metrics like ROUGE-L or AI detectors (\autoref{prompt:generation_revise}).
+In practice, we use \href{https://pangram.readthedocs.io/en/latest/api/rest.html}{Pangram API} to regenerate drafts flagged with AI involvement.\footnote{This process is triggered in only 6 of 100 Gemini runs.}

-\paragraph{Polishing the draft:} The first draft may contain writing issues, including contradictions (e.g., character traits, descriptions, facts, or points of view), continuity errors (e.g., actions conflicting with earlier ones), irrelevant content (e.g., unfiltered citations or filler text), and mechanical problems (e.g., grammar, phrasing, or pronoun mismatches).
-To address these, we use the same LLM to identify and apply minimal edits that improve coherence while still respecting the verbatim copy rule and the writing prompt, similar to a self-correct step \cite{NEURIPS2023_1b44b878, NEURIPS2023_91edff07}.
-We repeat this step up to three times and stop as soon as the model returns ``no edits,'' which indicates that the draft is already coherent (\autoref{prompt:edit}).\footnote{We further provide an ablation where the editing round is omitted in \autoref{appendix:no-edit}.}
+\paragraph{Polishing the draft:} The first draft may contain writing issues such as contradictions (e.g., temporally conflicting actions, points of view, or character traits), irrelevant content (e.g., unfiltered citations or filler text), and mechanical problems (e.g., grammar, phrasing, or pronoun mismatches).
+To address these issues, we use the same LLM to identify and apply minimal edits that improve coherence while still respecting the verbatim copy rule and the writing prompt, similar to a self-correct step \citep{NEURIPS2023_1b44b878, NEURIPS2023_91edff07}.
+We repeat this step up to three times and stop as soon as the model returns ``no edits,'' which indicates that the draft is already coherent (\autoref{prompt:edit}).\footnote{\autoref{appendix:no-edit} shows a setting that omits the editing round.}

+\paragraph{Generating with agents:} In addition to the randomly sampled human-written snippets, we optionally provide the LLMs with Model Context Protocol (MCP) that allows them to query a semantic index of the human-written snippets (\autoref{appendix:faiss} and \ref{appendix:mcp}).
+Our MCP supports two operations: \emph{search}, which submits a query to the index, and \emph{fetch}, which retrieves the full text of a result.
+We require models to issue roughly 20 MCP calls to ensure meaningful use of the tool (\autoref{tab:example-queries}).